apmcleod/MV2H/README.md

 * `-a` or `-A`: Perform normal (`-a`) or verbose (`-A`, will also print out note-by-note alignment details) alignment.

 * `-p DOUBLE` (new in v2.2): Set the DTW insertion and deletion penalties to the given `DOUBLE` (default 1.0).
-Higher values will force the DTW alignment to align as many notes as possible, even if they don't match well.
-Lower values will make it only rarely align notes that don't match exactly.
+Higher values will be faster, but force the DTW alignment to align as many notes as possible, even if they don't match well.
+Lower values will be slower, but make it only rarely align notes that don't match exactly.
+The default of 1.0 should be good in most cases.
+Values of 0.5 and 1.0 are sort of inflection points (you will find large changes in the number of potential alignments around these values).
+_NOTE: You should use the same value throughout your whole evaluation for a fair comparison._

 ### Aligned Data
 To evaluate a time-aligned transcription and ground truth: